MystenLabs/sui/external-crates/move/documentation/book/src/enums.md

 assert!(x == SimpleEnum::Variant1(11));
 ```

-When pattern matching on Move value that does not have the `drop` ability, the value must be
+When pattern matching on a Move value that does not have the `drop` ability, the value must be
 consumed or destructured in each match arm.
 If the value is not consumed or destructured in a match
 arm, the compiler will raise an error.
 This is to ensure that all possible values are handled in the
 match statement.